Projects

 2019 ACS 5-Year

-This project builds a composite Quality of Life Index for children across all 55 of NYC's Public Use Microdata Areas, drawing on the UNICEF Child Friendly Cities Initiative, Arup's Cities Alive: Designing for Urban Childhoods report, and ONE NYC 2050's well-being indicators — and adapting them to the lived geography of New York's five boroughs.
+So we built a composite Quality of Life Index for children across all 55 of NYC's Public Use Microdata Areas.
+The frame is borrowed from UNICEF's Child Friendly Cities Initiative, Arup's Cities Alive: Designing for Urban Childhoods, and ONE NYC 2050's well-being indicators, then tuned for what New York actually looks like at the PUMA level.

 02